nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/mug_cake.md

 * 3 tablespoons of milk
 * 1 tablespoon of salted butter[^unit]

 [^small]: The smallest you have on hand will be perfect.
+You can also, and it works surprisingly well, substitute it for a similar amount of yogurt.

 [^powder]: Don't hesitate to be generous with the baking powder.
 This cake can tend to be too compact.